ksumngs/HapLink.jl/docs/src/tutorial/1-install.md

 # [In the beginning](@id install-tutorial)

 There are many different ways to install HapLink.
-Here we walk you through two of the most common.
-If you're one of the 0.01% who needs a different method, then we trust you can extrapolate from these instructions.
-Note that all of these tutorials assume you have a Unix-type system (MacOS, BSD, Linux).
-Windows command-line support is basically non-existant!
+Note that some of these install methods are platform-specific.

 ```@contents
 Pages = ["1-install.md"]